daixtrose/cplusplus-primer-talks/talks/polymorphism/presentation.md

     { t.set(
         [](){ // set should take `any argument` struct {
-                // `Compiler error`:Templates cannot be
+                // `Compiler error`: Templates cannot be
                 // declared inside of a local class!
                 `template <typename U> operator U();`
             } s;